flatironinstitute/nemos/docs/how_to_guide/plot_05_transformer_basis.md

 :::{note}

-If you define a NeMoS basis and call `compute_features` on your inputs, internally, the basis will store the input shapes, and the `TransformerBasis` will be ready to process without any direct call to `set_input_shape`.
+If you define a basis and call `compute_features` on your inputs, internally, it will store its shapes, and the `TransformerBasis` will be ready to process without any direct call to `set_input_shape`.
 :::

-If for some reason you will need to provide an input of different shape to the transformer, you must setup the `TransformerBasis` again.
+If for some reason you need to provide an input of different shape to an already set-up transformer, you must reset the `TransformerBasis` with `set_input_shape`.

 ```{code-cell} ipython3